 - The ability to connect emotionally with others by using nonverbal communication

 - The ability to use humor and play to stay connected in challenging situations

 - The ability to resolve conflicts positively and with confidence

 How to learn the key skills that build emotional intelligence

 The key skills of emotional intelligence can be learned by anyone, at any time.
 There is a difference, however, between learning about emotional intelligence and applying that knowledge to your life.
 Just because you know you should do something doesn’t mean you will—especially when you become overwhelmed by stress, which can hijack your best intentions.

-In order to permanently change behavior in ways that stand up under pressure, you need to learn how to overcome stress in the moment and stress in your relationships by remaining emotionally aware.
+In order to permanently change behavior in ways that stand up under pressure, you need to learn how to overcome stress in the moment, and in your relationships, by remaining emotionally aware.
 This means that you can’t simply read about emotional intelligence in order to master it.
 You have to experience and practice the skills in your everyday life.